OpenAI’s Five Levels of AI – And Where Are We Now?

 Level 2: Reasoners

-The second level, termed “Reasoners,” represents AI systems that can solve basic problems at the level of a human with a doctorate-level education, without relying on external tools.
+The second AI level, termed “Reasoners,” represents AI systems that can solve basic problems at the level of a human with a doctorate-level education, without relying on external tools.
 OpenAI executives highlighted that their research involving the GPT-4 model demonstrates emerging capabilities that approximate human-like reasoning.
 While these abilities are still under evaluation, they signify a crucial step towards more autonomous AI, Bloomberg reported.

 Level 3: Agents